Geothermal Heating and Cooling: Technology and Applications

 This event also offers a non-mandatory continuing education opportunity to contractors.
 It has not been reviewed by any state contractor licensing entity for course approval.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire program.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

-Dakota Geo Consultant, LLC
+Duane Crawford Dakota Geo Consultants, LLC